Colibri-dev/Technical-Test-Frontend/README.md

 # Technical-Test-Frontend
-Create a website for a Company Beer
+Create a website for a Beer Compagny

 ## Subject:
 You are a Freelance Developer working in remote.